mitchelllisle/data-privacy-papers/README.md

 <div class="arxiv-entry">
-  <h3><a href="http://arxiv.org/abs/2605.10499v1">Privacy-preserving Chunk Scheduling in a BitTorrent Implementation of Federated Learning</a></h3>
+  <h3><a href="http://arxiv.org/abs/2605.10499v2">Privacy-preserving Chunk Scheduling in a BitTorrent Implementation of Federated Learning</a></h3>
   <img alt="Category Badge" src="https://img.shields.io/badge/Distributed, Parallel, and Cluster Computing-5BC0EB">
   <p><b>Published on:</b> 2026-05-11T12:57:41Z</p>
   <details>
     <summary>More Details</summary>
     <p><b>Authors:</b> Naicheng Li, Javad Dogani, Rui Wang, Kaitai Liang, Nikolaos Laoutaris</p>
     <p><b>Summary:</b> Traditional federated learning (FL) relies on a central aggregator server, which can create performance bottlenecks and privacy risks.
-Decentralized mix-and-forward designs remove the server, but repeated local mixing can attenuate global information under heterogeneity and exposes peer-to-peer neighborhoods as a privacy attack surface.
-To preserve FedAvg-style aggregation semantics (over updates reconstructable by the round deadline) while scaling dissemination, we present FLTorrent, a BitTorrent-based dissemination layer for serverless FL with a short warm-up.
-Warm-up hardens within-round source unlinkability -- a dissemination-layer goal orthogonal to content protections (e.g., DP or secure aggregation) -- via (i) pre-round obfuscation, (ii) randomized lags, and (iii) coordination-only non-owner-first scheduling (tracker off the data path), before switching to vanilla BitTorrent swarming.
+Decentralized mix-and-forward designs remove the server, but repeated local mixing can attenuate global information under heterogeneity and expose peer-to-peer neighborhoods as a privacy attack surface.
+To preserve FedAvg-style aggregation semantics over updates reconstructable by the round deadline while scaling dissemination, we present FLTorrent, a BitTorrent-based dissemination layer for serverless FL with a short warm-up.
+Warm-up hardens within-round source unlinkability, a dissemination-layer goal orthogonal to content protections such as DP or secure aggregation, via pre-round obfuscation, randomized lags, and coordination-only non-owner-first scheduling with the tracker off the data path, before switching to vanilla BitTorrent swarming.
 We upper-bound the per-transfer attribution posterior by the fraction of owner chunks in a sender's eligible cover set, and derive a tighter high-probability bound that improves with early non-owner mass.
-A simple heuristic, GreedyFastestFirst, attains approximately 92% of a bandwidth-optimal max-flow upper bound, while warm-up remains a stable approximately 12% share of a round across 100--500 peers.
+A simple heuristic, GreedyFastestFirst, attains about 92% of a bandwidth-optimal max-flow upper bound, while warm-up remains a stable about 12% share of a round across 100-500 peers.
 Under an observation-only local adversary, FLTorrent drives attribution success close to neighborhood-level random guessing for typical nodes, improves with network size, and remains robust under collusion.
-In LLM-scale stress tests (Gemma-7B, DeepSeek-R1-14B, Qwen2.5-32B, and Llama-3.3-70B) over 7--10 Gbps access links, FLTorrent adds only approximately 6--10% end-to-end overhead relative to BitTorrent-only.
+In LLM-scale dissemination stress tests over 7-10 Gbps access links, FLTorrent adds only about 6-10% round-time overhead relative to BitTorrent-only.
 Overall, FLTorrent shows that within-round unlinkability and BitTorrent-level efficiency can co-exist with predictable, low overheads at scale.</p>
   </details>
 </div>